 Since glass is used to protect photos, I knew I was running the risk of having my prints damaged, but I frankly don’t care about this very much.
 Like I said before, I want this wall to be a living wall, one that might collect some extra dust and scratches, but also one that feels safe and comfortable and intimate.
-If my kids can reach out and get sunbutter on their photos, I have a feeling they will feel more of a connection with those images.

-Some photo finishes have their own glare–whether subtle as in a lustre finish or strong as in a glossy finish.
 I decided to have my photos printed on Fuji Deep Matte paper and mounted on foamboard.
 This means they have absolutely zero reflection or glare no matter how you view them and they also won’t bend, wrinkle, or warp inside their frames.

 I started by saying that I only wanted photos that could be a jumping off point for a story – like I could pick up my son and say, “Yes, you used to love to eat my hair when you were a baby.”
 This eliminated any static or boring photos immediately.
 Then I realized I also wanted all of the photos to elicit strong emotions–I had to feel intense love or joy when I looked at them.